e-erfani/Aerosol_Aware_LES_to_Study_Sc_Clouds/README.md

 # Aerosol impacts on stratocumulus-to-cumulus transition using LES

 ### Descriptions:
 This project is a numerical modeling work at UW to study aerosol-cloud interaction over Northeast Pacific.
 The Large Eddy Simulation (LES) experiments are conducted using SAM-UW.
 Only the post-processing of modeling outputs is documented here.
-If you are interested to reproduce these results, check out the relevant Zenodo repository: https://doi.org/10.5281/zenodo.7005166
+If you are interested in reproducing the model outputs, check out the relevant Zenodo repository: https://doi.org/10.5281/zenodo.7005166

 ### Author: